type-code/playon-server/README.md

 If server receive this event, he emit ["pause" event](#event-pause-from-server) to all users

 ## <br>Event ``load`` to server
-Send to the server new video.
+Send to the server new video link.

 #### Input data: